 Our friends over at howtostartanllc.com have compiled a massive list of business ideas, ranging from personal styling to axe-throwing businesses.

 If you’re having trouble finding the perfect business idea for you, we encourage you to check them out!

 Step 2: Choose Business Structure & Register

 Now you should learn more about and choose the type of business structure you’d like to form.
 In the process you’ll secure a brand name, register your business with the state, and protect your personal assets like house and car.

 Most entrepreneurs form an LLC because it has all the benefits of a Corporation without the disadvantages like double taxation, board of directors or corporate officers.
 However if you're trying to take your company public or raise substantial outside capital, you should probably form a Corporation.

 Take Action: Since this step is so important and expensive if it's not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You'll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.

 Step 3: Sync With The South Carolina Tax Code

 Just remember, SC is considered by many to be the home of Southern Hospitality.
 And while they’re very startup-friendly and their regulatory environment isn’t as complex as the system of branches in a giant Angel Oak at St. Johns, there’ll be some hoops to jump through.
-Incorporation providers often handle sourcing all the paperwork and some offer far less expensive legal coaching/counseling in their packages.
+Just be sure to do your homework and understand what the state expects you to adhere to.

 Take Action: If you’re doing this on your own be sure to bookmark the South Carolina Dept. of Revenue’s MyDORWAY system.
 Also, bookmark their free online PDF that fills you in on their Business Tax Credits.